sseller2/bn/programs.md

 I have included a folder in this repository with installer files for 64 bit Windows and will be providing links to the download page for each tool in case a 32 bit installer needs to be retrieved.

-64-bit Windows installers for all bolded download links can be found in one place here:
+**64-bit Windows installers for all bolded download links, but in one place:**

     https://github.com/fslone/bn/tree/master/programs